Guiladg/HeLat-description/readme.md

 # The Alphabet

-Each letter in the aramaic or ancient hebrew alphabets has a corresponding latin letter, besides if it sound is usually written with two letters for phonetic purposes (e.g.: ts or sh).
+Each letter in the aramaic (ktaƃ aşuri) or ancient hebrew (ktaƃ ìƃri) alphabets has a corresponding latin letter, besides if it sound is usually written with two letters for phonetic purposes (e.g.: ts or sh).
 The names of the letters are the hebrew ones, not the latin nor any latin-written language name.

 ## Consonants